Alanoudniaf/data-electrocardiograms/README.md

 ## Exercise

-🎯 Your task is to flag heartbeats that are at risk of cardiovascular diseases.
+🎯 My goal is to flag heartbeats that are at risk of cardiovascular diseases.
 You will:

 - Investigate the class balance of the dataset
 - Evaluate and compare two models: KNN and LogisticRegression
 - Use Confusion matrix and Classification report to get insight on the models' performances
 - Choose the optimal model based on the appropriate metric

-To start the exercise, open `Electrocardiograms.ipynb` in `jupyter notebook` and follow the instructions.
+To start the project, open `Electrocardiograms.ipynb` in `jupyter notebook` and follow the instructions.

-🚀 Your turn!
+🚀 Let's gooo!